kutec/tssync/_drafts/2015-12-06-7-signs-you-should-invest-in-sass.md

 </ul>
 [/list]
 <h2>Improved Branding</h2>
 Let's assume a project where we have 5 color scheme options and that user can configure from the backend.
-This is traditional thing for any reputed project.
+This is the traditional thing for any reputed project.
 But if we think writing CSS for all the 5 then you can imagine number of lines needs to be written.
 May be we would consider some properties for all parent and child elements...
 <ul>
 	<li>Color Schemes</li>
 	<li>Background color</li>